okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/push-providers/index.md

 #### Link object

 For a Push Provider result, the `_links` is read-only and contains a full set of available operations using the [JSON Hypertext Application Language](https://tools.ietf.org/html/draft-kelly-json-hal-06) specification.
 The `hints` property provides information on allowed HTTP verbs for the `href` property.
-The Links object is read-only.
 See [Web Linking](https://tools.ietf.org/html/rfc8288)) for more information on link relations.

 #### Configuration response object
 | Property             | Type      | Description                                        | `providerType` |